 How long will my child be on ECMO?

 The length of time a child spends on ECMO varies.
 We consider the child's age, the type of lung or heart disease he or she has and any complications.
-The average time a newborn baby spends on ECMO is five to seven days.
-Some children may need to be treated with ECMO for a much longer time.

 Can I visit my child during ECMO?

 We strongly encourage visiting.
 Parents and grandparents are encouraged to visit frequently.
 Social workers will help you identify places to stay near the hospital if necessary.

 Is ECMO painful?

 Most children on ECMO are awake and alert and do not show signs of discomfort.
 Pain medication is provided when the cannulas are surgically placed and removed.

 How can I help with my child's care?

 There are several things you can do to help us with your child's care.
 These include: